drocheam/optrace/docs/source/usage/geometry.rst

 Raytracer
 ________________

+**Overview**

-The |Raytracer| class provides the functionality for tracing, geometry checking, rendering spectra and images, and focusing.
+The |Raytracer| class provides the functionality for tracing, geometry checking, rendering spectra and images and focusing.

 Since the |Raytracer| is a subclass of a |Group|, elements can be changed or added in the same way.